Counterfactual Editing for Search Result Explanation: Experiments Setup

-\textbf{\textit{Datasets and Partitions:}} \space In our experiments, we use four datasets from BEIR collection \cite{thakur2021beir}.
-NQ \cite{kwiatkowski2019natural} is a question answering dataset where queries are from Google search engine.
-FiQA \cite{maia201818fiqa} is a QA dataset where queries and documents are collected from StackExchange posts about investment topics.
-FEVER \cite{thorne2018fever} is a claim based dataset built upon Wikipedia corpus; each query is a claim that may be Supported, Refuted or NotEnoughInfo by a passage from the passage collection.
-SciFact \cite{wadden2020fact} is a small scale claim based dataset with the focus on scientific claims and passages.
-We skip MS MARCO passage retrieval dataset~\cite{nguyen2016ms,bajaj2016ms} because MS MARCO dataset's corpus and shallow annotation strategy leads to lots of repeated passages/false positives in the passage collection ~\cite{bajaj2016ms}.
+\textbf{Datasets.}\, We use the well-established MS MARCO passage ranking dataset \cite{nguyen2016ms} together with three information retrieval datasets of different domains from BEIR collection \cite{thakur2021beir}: NQ \cite{kwiatkowski2019natural}, FiQA~\cite{maia201818fiqa}, SciFact \cite{wadden2020fact} and FEVER \cite{thorne2018fever}.
+A summary of dataset statistics is referred to~\cref{tab:dataset}.
+For MS MARCO dataset, we use the official dev set as our test set; for FEVER and FiQA dataset, we combine queries in dev set and test set to use for test; and we use the NQ and SciFact test set from BEIR.

-We present a summary of dataset statistics in Table~\ref{tab:dataset}.
-For FEVER and FiQA dataset, we combine queries in dev set and test set to use for test.
-For each query in our testset, we first use search model $\mathbf{S}$ to retrieve top-5 passages from passage collections; then we construct the test triplets $(q,d,d')$ using top-1 passage as $d$ and the rest four passages as $d'$, leading to $53328$, $1200$, $4592$ and $1808$ test triplets for FEVER, SciFact, FiQA, NQ respectively. $\text{CFE}^2$ does not rely on relevance judgements for training so we do not make use of the train pairs for our method.
+For each query in our testset, we first use search model $\mathbf{S}$ to retrieve top-5 passages from passage collections; then we construct the test triplets $(q,d,d')$ using top-1 passage as $d$ and the rest four passages as $d'$, leading to 20.4k, 53.3k, 4.6k, 1.8k and 1.2k test triplets for MS MARCO, FEVER, FiQA, NQ and SciFact respectively. \method~does not rely on relevance judgments for training so we do not make use of the train pairs for our method.

+\textbf{Compared methods.}\, We conduct experiments with the following methods that are relatively closer to our problem setting:

+\begin{itemize}[leftmargin=*,nosep] \item \textbf{\maxflip}: we split the counterfactual document $d'$ into multiple sentences, and select the sentence with the lowest perplexity from the sentences that can flip the pairwise relevance from $\mathbf{S}$.